Drug And Alcohol Addiction In San Juan Capistrano

 To help reduce the impact of opioid addiction, some Orange County residents have donated money and joined organizations to educate their community about the dangers of opioids and distribute naloxone to people who are most at risk for overdose.
 Naloxone is a medication which reverses the effects of opioids.
-Until a court ordered it to halt its operations last year, Orange County also hosted a public needle-exchange program to prevent people struggling with heroin addiction from contracting diseases from used needles.
+Until a court ordered it to halt its operations last year, Orange County also hosted a public needle-exchange program to prevent people struggling with Heroin addiction from contracting diseases from used needles.

-Drug Trafficking in Orange County, California
+Drug Trafficking In Orange County, California

 Unfortunately, many San Juan Capistrano residents struggle with drug addiction.
 In fact, from 2013 to 2015, 330 people in San Juan Capistrano were hospitalized for health problems related to drug and alcohol abuse.
 Since that period of three years, drug traffickers have continued to bring more illegal and addictive substances into the city and Orange County.

 Fortunately, law enforcement works to prevent drug traffickers from profiting from the addictions of Orange County residents.
-For example, Orange County police arrested two drug traffickers in 2019 who were attempting to distribute 21 grams of fentanyl and over one pound of methamphetamine.
-Additionally, in 2018, Orange County police confiscated 26 pounds of fentanyl, 68 pounds of methamphetamine, 88 pounds of heroin, and almost 3 pounds of cocaine, a narcotics haul worth a combined value of $1.6 million.
+For example, Orange County police arrested two drug traffickers in 2019 who were attempting to distribute 21 grams of fentanyl and over one pound of Methamphetamine.
+Additionally, in 2018, Orange County police confiscated 26 pounds of fentanyl, 68 pounds of methamphetamine, 88 pounds of heroin, and almost 3 pounds of Cocaine, a narcotics haul worth a combined value of $1.6 million.
 Many of these drugs would almost certainly have reached the streets of San Juan Capistrano if the police had not seized them.

-Marijuana in San Juan Capistrano
+Marijuana In San Juan Capistrano

 Medical and recreational marijuana is legal in California.
 However, in San Juan Capistrano, city ordinances prevent the development of a local recreational marijuana industry.
 After the State legalized recreational marijuana in 2016, the San Juan Capistrano City Council voted to ban any marijuana dispensaries or commercial cannabis cultivation.
 Nevertheless, with a permit from the city, San Juan Capistrano residents can grow a maximum of six plants in their homes.
 While it is legal to possess and use marijuana in San Juan Capistrano, marijuana is still a potentially addictive drug which may inflict health problems and worsen behavioral disorders, especially in children and adolescents.